 - Will the costs to implement the changes create profits?

-- Do my changes affect other areas of the business?
+- Do changes affect other areas of the business?

-If there are no major obstacles to production, and all the resources required for the new enterprise are available, congratulations!
+If there are no major obstacles to production and all the resources required for the new enterprise are available, congratulations!
 Proceed to the next factsheet in this series, Review Your Finances: Making the Money Work (Step Five), Agdex 811-3, to learn about financing your new enterprise.

-If you have identified some production problems, decide if operating costs or capital purchases need to increase.
-Operating costs are recurring expenses that are a regular part of the production cycle.
-Capital purchases are relatively major purchases or improvements made once or infrequently.
-Increased operating costs can put you at a competitive disadvantage and capital purchases expose you to greater financial risk.
-Consider both carefully.
+If you have identified production challenges, decide whether operating costs or capital purchases are the stumbling block.
+Increased operating costs may put you at a competitive disadvantage, while capital purchases may expose you to greater financial risk.